DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claim(s) 2, 4, and 5 are rejected under 35 U.S.C.
-103 as being unpatentable over Shimazaki as applied to claim 1 above and in view of Mizuguchi et al. (JP-2003343783).
+Claim(s) 1, 3, and 5-6 are rejected under 35 U.S.C.
+103 as being unpatentable over Shimazaki (JP-2018003980) in view of Mizuguchi et al. (JP-2003343783).

-In regards to claim 2, Shimazaki discloses:
+In regards to claim 1, as best understood, Shimazaki discloses:

 but does not disclose:

-wherein the sleeve has an extending part extending further than the tightening member in the hose pullout direction opposite to the inserting direction of the hose body, and the extending part functions as a pressing part for performing a pressing operation on the sleeve in the inserting direction of the hose body so as to expand the diameter of the sleeve when the hose body, the insertion of which has been completed, is pulled out.
+wherein the sleeve has an extending part extending further than the tightening member in the hose pullout direction opposite to the inserting direction of the hose body, and the extending part functions as a pressing part for performing a pressing operation on the sleeve in the inserting direction of the hose body so as to expand the diameter of the sleeve when the hose body, the insertion of which has been completed, is pulled out,

 In regards to the extending part, Mizuguchi discloses a similar device comprising: